DaWe35/OpenSea-bulk-update-metadata/README.md

 # OpenSea collection metadata bulk update
 Update metadata for an entire NFT collection on OpenSea NFTs

+# Update as a Service
+If you don't know how to do it, you can buy my Update pacgake.
+Just contact me: https://coolhd.hu/contact/

 - Polygon (MATIC) compatible
 - Uses Selenium automated browser